I usually buy my durian puree from Ah Seng at Ghim Moh, because they are already pre-packed in packets! So very convenient.

 - Place the second layer of cake and pour the rest of the mousse.
 Try to make the top as even as possible.

 - Place in the refrigerator overnight to set the cake.

-- When removing the springform pan, use a slight hot towel to warm the sides, so that the mousse will not stick to the pan.
+- When removing the cake ring, use a slight hot towel to warm the sides, so that the cake can slide out.